rochefort-lab/fissa/README.rst

 workflows where FISSA needs to interact with the outputs of other two-photon calcium imaging toolboxes which can be used to automatically detect cells.

-You can try out each of the example notebooks interactively in your browser on Binder_ (note that it may take 10 minutes for Binder to boot up).
+You can try out most of the example notebooks interactively in your browser on Binder_ (note that it may take 10 minutes for Binder to boot up).
+SIMA only runs in Python 3.6 so we do not provide a Binder version.

 +---------------------------+-------------------------------------------------------------------------------------+---------------------------------------------------------------+
 | Workflow                  |                                  Jupyter Notebook                                   |                            Script                             |